Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 17th-ranked team ERA across all league pitching staffs (4.47).
+- The Diamondbacks' 4.38 team ERA ranks 15th among all league pitching staffs.

-- The Diamondbacks rank 23rd in baseball in home runs given up (22 total, 1.4 per game).
+- Diamondbacks pitchers combine to rank 24th in baseball in home runs allowed (23 total, 1.4 per game).

-- Kelly makes the start for the Diamondbacks, his fourth of the season.
-He is 0-2 with a 4.11 ERA and 15 strikeouts in 15 1/3 innings pitched.
+- The Diamondbacks will look to Jameson (2-0) in his second start of the season.

-- In his most recent time out on Wednesday, the right-hander tossed six innings against the Milwaukee Brewers, allowing three earned runs while surrendering one hit.
+- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw four scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.